Astjust1/Blog/resume.md

 Tel: 516-640-8416

-Armond is a recent college graduate, with a Bachelor of Science in Computer Science.
-While currently working as a barista at a Barnes and Noble cafe.
-He also enjoys playing soccer with friends and finding new technology to get his hands on.
-Currently he is using Jekyll, Firebase and TravisCI to set up a blog, and is planning to use node and express to automate the posting process.
+Software Developer and recent college graduate, with a Bachelor's of Science in Computer Science and 1 year of experience in the industry, mostly as a web developer.
+Currently working on building a software service to help make mental health services more accesible.
+When not working with technology, time is either spent exercising or digesting a good book.
+Please feel free to look at his github: https://github.com/astjust1.

 ## SKILLS

-  - Web: JavaScript HTML 5 CSS REST
+  - Mobile: iOS Swift Objective-C Android React Native
-  - JavaScript: Node.js Express.js jQuery Bootstrap React.js
+  - Back End: NodeJS ExpressJS PostgresSQL Headless-Architecture Sequelize
-  - Mobile: iOS Android React Native
+  - Front End: HTML CSS Javascript Bootstrap AJAX JQuery

 ## EMPLOYMENT